SysAdminDoc/Blog/Facebook/BrowserWars2025.md

 - 🧪 Holding out for something truly independent?
 Watch **Ladybird**.
 - 🗂 Love features and customization?
 Dive into **Vivaldi**.
 - 🍏 Live in the Apple ecosystem? **Safari** will serve you fine.
+- 💧 Want Firefox without the extra fluff but not quite ready for LibreWolf? **Waterfox** could work.
 - 📉 Using Edge or Opera?
 You might want to rethink that.

 This is more than a browser decision.
 It’s your stake in the fight for an open web.